roflmaostc/drtvam/docs/src/plugin_reference/projector.rst

 .. _lens_projector:

 This plugin implements a projector with a spherical lens, and an aperture.
-It requires the following additional parameters:
+It requires the following additional parameters.

 .. list-table::
     :widths: 10 10 80